What Is Search Intent?

 There literally isn’t a single blog post or article in the top 10.

 So if you want to rank for this keyword, you’d need to create a page optimized for Search Intent.

 (Specifically, a page that sold that specific type of router.)

 How about another example?

-We recently launched this landing page about our flagship SEO training program.
+We launched this landing page about our flagship SEO training program.